adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

 ﻿By enabling the "Advanced Item Display" configuration parameter, you can customize exactly how items are displayed.
 It is the only mechanism for customizing item names: with it disabled, items are named exactly as the game names them.

-One other parameter works alongside it rather than being superseded by it.
-"Show iLvl" adds the item level and affix level to an item's properties, and needs "Advanced Item Display" enabled to do so.
+It also adds the item level, and the affix level where that differs, to an item's properties.

+## Where the rules are read from

+The rules ship in BH.cfg, beside BH_settings.cfg.
+To keep more than one filter, put each as its own `.cfg` in a `filters` folder next to them, and choose between them with "Filter source" on the Filter tab of the settings window.
+A filter is named by its file name without the extension, so `filters\Grail.cfg` is offered as "Grail"; BH.cfg itself is "BH (default)".
+The choice is saved as `Item Filter` in BH_settings.cfg.

+A chosen filter that cannot be read - the file is gone, or it holds no `ItemDisplay` rules - falls back to BH.cfg, and says so in game.
+The name is kept either way, so a filter that is missing today is still selected once it is back. `.reload` rereads both the settings and the filter, and picks up filters added to the folder since the game started.

-To use Advanced Item Display, you will configure one or more rules in BH.cfg.
+To use Advanced Item Display, you will configure one or more rules in your filter.
 Each rule looks like this:

     ItemDisplay[ ...CONDITIONS... ]: ACTIONS